hubt/kubernetes-faq/README.md

 If you used `kube-up.sh` or `kops` to provision your cluster, then it created an AutoScaling Group automatically.
 You can re-scale that with kops, or update the ASG directly, to grow/shrink the cluster.
 New instances are provisioned for you and should join the cluster automatically (my experience has been it takes 5-7 minutes for nodes to join).

 With `kops` the recommended process is to edit the InstanceGroup (ig) and then update your cluster. `kops` also supports multiple instance groups per cluster so you can have multiple Auto Scaling Groups to run multiple types of instances within your cluster.
 Spot instances are also supported.

+## How do I set up node auto-scaling?

+The following project is an autoscaler: https://github.com/kubernetes/contrib/tree/master/cluster-autoscaler

 Learn more: https://github.com/kubernetes/kops/blob/master/docs/instance_groups.md